Wind turbines to supply electricity to Honda's transmission plant

 "We are honored to work with Honda and ConEdison Solutions to provide wind energy at the Russells Point facility," said Corey Juhl, Vice President of project development for Juhl Energy.
 "By assisting in the installation of these two wind turbines next to their manufacturing facility, Honda is making tangible and immediate progress towards reducing CO2 emissions."

-Globally, Honda has established voluntary goals to reduce the environmental impact of its products and manufacturing operations by 2020.
+Globally, Honda has established voluntary goals to reduce the environmental impact of its products and manufacturing operations by 2020, drawing on innovations such as hydrogen energy systems worldwide.
 This includes a 30 percent reduction in CO2 emissions from Honda products, and significant CO2 reductions from the company's plants and other operations, compared with year 2000 levels.

 To achieve these new environmental targets, Honda is accelerating its efforts to advance the environmental performance of its products, and its operations throughout North America.
 The wind turbine project is among a number of other initiatives at Honda plants to reduce energy use and waste from manufacturing operations.